|

 The Leading Candidates for What Dark Matter Actually Is

-For decades, the leading candidate has been the Weakly Interacting Massive Particle (WIMP).
-WIMPs are hypothetical particles with masses roughly in the range of protons to a few hundred times heavier, interacting through gravity and the weak nuclear force but not electromagnetism.
-They emerge naturally from supersymmetry, a theoretical extension of the Standard Model of particle physics that predicts a heavier partner for every known particle.
+For decades, the leading candidate has been the Weakly Interacting Massive Particle (WIMP), a hypothetical particle with mass in the range of a proton to a few hundred times heavier, interacting via gravity and the weak nuclear force but not electromagnetism.
+WIMPs emerge naturally from supersymmetry, a theoretical extension of the Standard Model, and their predicted abundance in the early universe matches the observed dark matter density almost exactly.
+Physicists call this the "WIMP miracle."
+The problem is that decades of sensitive experiments have found nothing.
+The LHC has not produced them, underground detectors have not captured them, and while they remain viable, the parameter space where they can hide keeps shrinking.4

 05 — Our Galaxy